 Leave no trace during your visit.

-Remember to dispose of any trash properly, respect the wildlife, and not pick any flowers or take any stones from the site.
-The Cliffs of Moher is an important cultural site with incredible biodiversity–respect the land here so others can enjoy it for future generations!
+Dispose of trash properly, respect wildlife, and refrain from picking flowers or taking stones at the Cliffs of Moher.
+As an important cultural site with rich biodiversity, preserving the land ensures enjoyment for future generations!

 Things to do at the Cliffs of Moher